c21p/CSS-mini-Project/README.md

 # CSS mini-Project
- A photography wepage using baics HTLM and CSS.
+ A photography wepage using baics HTML and CSS.